GN Store Nord A/S (OTCMKTS:GNNDY) Reaches New 52-Week Low at $173.50

 GN Store Nord A/S (OTCMKTS:GNNDY) shares reached a new 52-week low during mid-day trading on Tuesday .
 The stock traded as low as $173.50 and last traded at $173.55, with a volume of 2161 shares changing hands.
 The stock had previously closed at $182.35.

 GNNDY has been the subject of several recent research reports.
 JPMorgan Chase & Co. restated a “neutral” rating on shares of GN Store Nord A/S in a research note on Monday, November 1st.
-Credit Suisse Group restated a “neutral” rating on shares of GN Store Nord A/S in a research note on Friday, August 20th.
 Morgan Stanley downgraded GN Store Nord A/S from an “overweight” rating to an “equal weight” rating in a research note on Thursday, November 11th.
-Finally, Zacks Investment Research downgraded GN Store Nord A/S from a “hold” rating to a “strong sell” rating in a research note on Tuesday, November 16th.
+Zacks Investment Research downgraded GN Store Nord A/S from a “hold” rating to a “strong sell” rating in a research note on Tuesday, November 16th.
+Finally, Credit Suisse Group restated a “neutral” rating on shares of GN Store Nord A/S in a research note on Friday, August 20th.

 The business has a 50-day moving average price of $197.52 and a two-hundred day moving average price of $232.35.
 The stock has a market capitalization of $8.07 billion, a P/E ratio of 23.25 and a beta of 0.47.
 The company has a current ratio of 1.46, a quick ratio of 1.08 and a debt-to-equity ratio of 0.93.